Physiotherapy is a clinical health science that uses physical treatments to promote optimal movement and function of the body.

 We can provide a thorough workstation assessment at your workplace or home and provide practical advice and modifications.

 Our highly trained physiotherapists use the latest evidence based practice to deliver a high quality of treatment.
-As part of the management of musculoskeletal & sports injuries your physiotherapist will prescribe exercises specific to your injury and body.
+As part of the management of sports injuries your physiotherapist will prescribe exercises specific to your injury, body and sport.

 Treatment aids such as braces and taping may also be prescribed as part of your rehabilitation.

-The way you walk and move in your daily life is influenced by your genetic posture type and the lifestyle habits you have adopted.
-An assessment of your walking and running style or your ‘biomechanics’ can reveal imbalances in your muscular system which may require specific retraining to enhance your performance and reduce overload of your joints and connective-tissue.
+The way you sit, walk and move in your daily life is influenced by your genetic posture type and the lifestyle habits you have adopted.
+An assessment of your sitting, walking and functional movement can reveal imbalances in your muscular system, which may require specific retraining.
+Correcting these imbalances will not only reduce injuries associated with overloading your joints and connective tissues but will also greatly enhance your performance.

-Following your detailed assessment your physiotherapist will prescribe an exercise program and advice to address any biomechanical impairments or muscle imbalances that may be present.
+Following your detailed assessment your physiotherapist will prescribe an exercise program and advice to address any muscle imbalances that may be present.

 Exercise programs aimed at encouraging correct patterns of muscle activation and stretching and lengthening tight overactive muscles is the foundation behind ‘Prehab’, the latest buzzword in the health & fitness world.